Species Spotlight: Ord’s Kangaroo Rat

-Population Estimate: Canadian population drops to 1,000 or fewer during its seasonal low-point in early spring.
+Population Estimate: The Canadian population drops to 1,000 individuals or fewer during its seasonal low-point in early spring.

 - The kangaroo rat is not a direct relative of the common rat.
-Unlike domestic rats, these rats don’t spread disease or have a negative effect on crops.
-In fact “K-Rats” need to live in open arid landscapes that are so marginal for farming that they could scarcely cause any trouble to humans.
+Unlike domestic rats, kangaroo rats don’t spread disease or have a negative effect on crops.
+In fact, “K-Rats” need to live in open arid landscapes that are so marginal for farming they could scarcely cause any trouble to humans.

-- The nocturnal rodent’s hearing is tuned to low frequency sounds, which help detect an owl’s wing beat.
-Their tufted tail, which accounts for more than half its length, helps them jump – yes, like a kangaroo – from place to place to avoid prey.
-They can leap as far as six feet (1.8 m) and rise 1.3 feet (40 cm).
+- The nocturnal rodent’s hearing is tuned to low frequency sounds, which helps it detect the beat of owl wings.
+Its tufted tail, which accounts for more than half its length, helps it jump – yes, like a kangaroo – from place to place to avoid prey.
+They can leap as far as six feet (1.8 m) and as high as 1.3 feet (40 cm).

 - Most kangaroo rats travel less than 500 m in their lifetime and Canadian populations occupy as little as 53 km2 of total land area.
 The nearest population in the US is 270 km away, so it is extremely unlikely the populations will ever merge.

-- Canadian Ord’s kangaroo rats are the only ones of their kind to “hibernate” in winter when the ground is snow covered or if temperatures are too severe.
-Sleep can last 17 hours and happen about 70 times a winter.
-High death rates occur through starvation and freezing.
+- Canadian Ord’s Kangaroo Rats are the only ones of their kind to “hibernate” in winter when the ground is snow covered or when temperatures are too severe.
+Sleep can last 17 hours and happens about 70 times a winter.
+High death rates occur due to starvation and freezing.
 Kangaroo rats have, however, been spotted outside at –19 degrees Celsius during snow-free periods.

-- Kangaroo Rats help maintain balance in their dune community.
-Removing seeds and grasses disturbs soil; their seed collection and caching behaviour leads to a large number of abandoned seed caches for germination or for other granivores to exploit.
+- Kangaroo rats help maintain balance in their dune community.
+They remove seeds and grasses, which disturbs the soil.
+Additionally, their seed collection and caching behaviour leads to a large number of abandoned seed caches for germination or for other granivores to exploit.

 For 52 years, Alberta’s Rat Patrol has been using shotguns, shovels and poison to eradicate rats.
-Patrollers protect the province from these pesky destroyers of crops, harbinger of disease and epitome of urban neglect along the Saskatchewan border, helping Alberta remain the only rat-free region in North America.
-One species of rat has escaped the Rat-Patrol’s radar – Ord’s kangaroo rat.
-That’s surprising because they live in one of the most heavily inspected and guarded areas in the province: Canadian Forces Base Suffield.
+Patrollers roam the Saskatchewan border to protect the province from these pesky destroyers of crops and harbingers of disease which are often thought of as the epitome of urban neglect, helping Alberta remain the only rat-free region in North America.
+One species of rat has escaped the Rat Patrol’s radar – Ord’s Kangaroo Rat.
+This is surprising because they live in one of the most heavily inspected and guarded areas in the province: Canadian Forces Base Suffield.
 More than half of the population’s range is amongst the dunes and low scrub in the eastern buffer zone of the military base.

-Kangaroo rats have recently been placed on COSEWIC’s endangered species list and may soon meet the same fate provincially as their distant rodent brethren.
+Kangaroo rats are on COSEWIC’s endangered species list and may soon meet the same fate provincially as their distant rodent brethren.
 Kangaroo rats live primarily in actively eroding sand dunes and sand flats.
-These areas are sensitive to both climatic change and human land-uses; areas that may be gone within 10 years.
+These areas are sensitive to both climatic change and human land-uses – areas that may be gone within 10 years.